raveup/raveup.github.io/_posts/2010-09-09-vomit-pigs.md

 A terrific collector's nightmare!
 Killer Texas punk from the vault!

-This albums contains all their late seventies recordings (the legendary "Take One" E.P and tracks which appeared on "Are We Too Late For The Trend..." compilation) + outtakes and live tracks.
+This album contains all their late seventies recordings (the legendary "Take One" E.P and tracks which appeared on "Are We Too Late For The Trend..." compilation) + outtakes and live tracks.
 Full color PS and liner notes written by Artie Turner.